sebastiendamaye/deephunter/docs/plugins/write_your_own.rst

      - inputs
      - outputs
    * - ``init_globals``
      - Define global variables and initialize them.
 This method should be called in the beginning of all other methods.
+Global variables are defined inside this function to delay their initialization until they are actually needed.
+This avoids side effects at import time.
      - M
      -
      -
+   * - ``query_language``
+     - Return the query language used by the connector (e.g., KQL for Microsoft Sentinel, PowerQuery for SentinelOne, etc).
+This is used by the AI assistant to generate queries.
+     - M
+     -
+     - String containing the query language.
    * - ``query``
      - API calls to the remote data lake to query logs.
 Used by the "campaign" daily cron, and the "regenerate stats" script
      - M